Cornell-MAE-UG/fa25-portfolio-ejm349-svg/_projects/2025_heat_exchanger_analysis.md

 #### Concluding Notes
 There were a series of assumptions made throughout this analysis, including: steady state operation, adiabatic, potential and kinetic energy being negligible, constant specific heats, and water being an incompressible substance.
 Of course, these assumptions are not perfect, but they allow for a reasonable approximation of the operation of the heat exchanger.
-Heat exchangers are found all over, such as in: air conditioners, radiators, car engines, refrigerators, etc. Being able to analyze them through making reasonable assumptions is incredibly important.
+Heat exchangers are found all over, such as in air conditioners, radiators, car engines, refrigerators, etc. Being able to analyze them through making reasonable assumptions is incredibly important.

 Below is a video of the operation of the heat exchanger used in counter flow: